sheldonbarry/stockmarket/README.md

 # stockmarket
-Working with stock market data in Python
+Working with stock market data in Python:
+ - Part 1: stock market data into Python